herman925/attention-to-number-test/README.md

 ## Research Applications

-This stimulus generator supports investigations of:
+This stimulus generator is designed to support a broad range of basic and applied investigations at the interface of numerical cognition, attention, and visual feature processing:

+1. **SFON and Chan & Mazzocco–Style Attention-to-Number Tasks**
+   - Implement picture-matching paradigms in which numerosity competes with object identity, colour, pattern, or spatial location as a basis for matching (Chan & Mazzocco, 2017).
+   - Use structured foils (colour-only, shape-only, pattern-only, location-only, full distractors) to quantify spontaneous attention to number and competing-feature salience in children and adults (Mazzocco et al., 2020).

-1. **Development of Numerical Cognition**
+2. **Development of Numerical Cognition**
-   - Test children at different ages to track subitizing development
+   - Test children at different ages to track subitizing development and approximate number processing.
-   - Compare performance across different age groups
+   - Compare performance across age groups and educational contexts while holding visual structure constant.

-2. **Individual Differences**
+3. **Individual Differences**
-   - Examine whether some individuals have stronger number vs. feature attention
+   - Examine whether some individuals show stronger number- versus feature-based attention, as reflected in systematic error patterns across foil types.
-   - Correlate with other cognitive measures (working memory, math ability)
+   - Correlate attention-to-number indices with other cognitive measures (e.g., working memory, arithmetic ability, domain-general executive functions).
-   - Leverage task contexts to study variability in spontaneous numerosity focus across populations (Mazzocco et al., 2020)

-3. **Perceptual Load Effects**
+4. **Perceptual Load and Feature-Salience Effects**
-   - Manipulate visual complexity through pattern variations.
+   - Manipulate visual complexity through pattern overlays, colour variety, and spatial groupings.
-   - Study how increased perceptual load affects numerical processing, including color-driven biases and grouping effects (Li et al., 2018; Li et al., 2025).
+   - Study how increased perceptual load and feature heterogeneity affect numerical processing, including colour-driven biases and grouping effects (Li et al., 2018; Li et al., 2025; Ziegler et al., 2023).

-4. **Cross-Cultural Studies**
+5. **Cross-Cultural and Ecological Validity Studies**
-   - Test whether numerical attention patterns are universal or culturally influenced
+   - Test whether numerical attention patterns are universal or culturally influenced across diverse samples.
-   - Use shape vs. fruit conditions to examine familiarity effects
+   - Contrast abstract shape-based stimuli with more ecologically valid fruit-based stimuli to examine familiarity effects and generalisability of SFON-related findings.

-5. **Clinical Populations**
+6. **Clinical and Educational Applications**
-   - Assess numerical cognition in dyscalculia, ADHD, autism spectrum disorder
+   - Assess numerical cognition and attention to number in developmental disorders (e.g., dyscalculia, ADHD, autism spectrum disorder) relative to neurotypical controls.
-   - Compare numerical attention patterns to neurotypical controls
+   - Design targeted screening or intervention materials that manipulate competing-feature salience while preserving a clear numerical rule.

-6. **Neuroimaging Research**
+7. **Neuroimaging and Psychophysiological Research**
-   - Use as stimulus material in fMRI or EEG studies
+   - Use the images as stimulus material in fMRI, EEG, or other psychophysiological paradigms.
-   - Identify neural correlates of numerical vs. feature attention while maintaining precise control over spatial context (Gheorghiu & Dering, 2020; Pomè et al., 2020).
+   - Identify neural correlates of numerical versus feature-based attention while maintaining precise control over spatial layout, numerosity, and feature competition (Gheorghiu & Dering, 2020; Pomè et al., 2020).

 ## Technical Specifications